smartinsantos/reactflix/README.md

 ## Dependencies
 Tools needed to run this app:
 * `node v6.9.1`, `npm 3.10.8` `mongodb`
-Once you have these, install the following as globals:
+Once you have these, install the following

 ## Installing
 * `git clone`